SolidOS/solidos/README.md

 ### How to make changes in repos

 As a newcomer, you do not have direct access to the repos.
 In this case, you can still contribute through Pull Requests (PRs).
 First, navigate to the repo you want to work on and create a fork.
 Make your changes on your fork and then create a PR.
 We will be notified and you will receive feedback on your changes.
-For more details on how to do this, visit the GitHub documentation which explains it much better than we ever could.
+For more details on how to do this, visit [the GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) which explains it much better than we ever could.

 If you do have direct access to the repos, it is usual to create a branch for your changes and then a PR.
 A PR helps you receive feedback and lets us know easily about any changes to the code.
 Read more about Pull Requests over at the GitHub documentation.

-Make sure to read more about working with branches and missing repos over at the [SolidOS developer guide](https://github.com/solid/solidos/wiki/1.-SolidOS-know-how#dealing-with-github-branches)
+Make sure to read more about working with branches and missing repos over at the [SolidOS developer guide](https://github.com/solid/solidos/wiki/1.-SolidOS-know-how#dealing-with-github-branches).

 ### Developing SolidOS code